weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 </details>

-For more client code examples for each operator category, see these pages:
+For more client code examples for each functional category, see these pages:

 - [Autocut with similarity search](../../search/similarity.md#autocut).
 - [Autocut with `bm25` search](../../search/bm25.md#autocut).